-The Scheme is mandated to construct a portfolio predominantly in equity and equity related securities of dividend yielding stocks which have paid dividend (or done a buyback) in atleast one of the three preceding financial years.

-However, the Scheme may also invest up to 35% of the assets in companies other than Dividend Yielding Companies as defined above.
-This will help mitigate the risk associated with investments in the dividend yielding stocks.

-Dividend yielding stocks as defined above are present across all market cap segments i.e. large, midcap and small cap.
-The portfolio comprising stocks across market cap segments shall help in managing volatility and ensuring adequate liquidity at all times.
+- The Scheme is mandated to construct a portfolio predominantly of equity and equity related instruments of companies engaged in the banking and financial services. - However, to achieve diversification the Scheme may also invest up to 20% of the assets in companies engaged in businesses other than banking and financial services.
+This will help mitigate the risk associated with investments in banking and financial services stocks. - Stocks in the banking and financial services have a presence across all market cap segments i.e. large, midcap and small cap.
+The portfolio will comprise stocks across market cap segments.
+This shall help in managing volatility and ensuring adequate liquidity at all times.

-Any investments in debt securities would be undertaken after assessing the associated credit risk, interest rate risk and liquidity risk.